 Travel clinics and health information

-A full list of current travel clinic websites worldwide is available on www.istm.org.
-For other journey preparation information, consult www.travelhealthpro.org.uk (UK) or http://wwwnc.cdc.gov/travel/ (US).
-Information about various medications may be found on www.netdoctor.co.uk/travel.
-All advice found online should be used in conjunction with expert advice received prior to or during travel.
+A full list of current travel clinic websites worldwide is available here.
+For other journey preparation information, UK travellers should consult Travel Health Pro in conjunction with advice given by your doctor prior to or during travel.

 There are parts of Iraq in which it is currently not safe to travel and in all parts of Iraq caution should be exercised by foreigners at all times.
-At the time of writing the FCO advises against all but essential travel to Iraq (except the Kurdistan region) and against all travel to the districts of Ramadi and Fallujah in Anbar Province due to reports of clashes between security forces and militants in parts of Anbar, including heavy fighting in Fallujah.
+At the time of writing, the FCO advises against all but essential travel to Iraqi Kurdistan and against all travel to everywhere else in the country.
 For up-to-date security information, go to the FCO website.